Skip to main content

 • atmosphere

-The atmosphere is praised for its immersive worldbuilding, engaging characters, and a soundtrack that effectively enhances the game's surreal and introspective tone.
-The sound design and narrative pacing complement each other, creating a contemplative experience that draws players deeply into the game's unique vibe.
+The atmosphere is praised for its immersive worldbuilding, engaging characters, and a soundtrack that effectively enhances the game's surreal and introspective vibe.
+While simpler than the original game's atmosphere, the sound design and narrative pacing create a contemplative and tension-filled experience that draws players in.

 • “The soundtrack, atmosphere, worldbuilding, lore, and especially the characters (Lilith, my beloved) are all great.”